 1. Imbe Fruit

-It’s also called African mangosteen.
+It’s also called lowveld mangosteen, African mangosteen, and Livingstone’s garcinia.
 Fruits belonging to the mangosteen group often have an outstanding balance of sweet and sour.
-When ripe, Imbe fruits are fragrant with decent sweetness and citrusy taste.
+When ripe, Imbe fruits are fragrant with decent sweetness and a citrusy taste.
 Someone says these fruits have a mildly bitter flavor.

-People often eat them raw.
+People often eat raw fruits of around 1 – 4 centimeters in diameter.
 One fantastic thing is that the skin is edible.
 You may also squeeze them out to get the liquid.
 Can you imagine how remarkable they smell when being juiced?

 2. Icacina

 This soft, bright red fruit has a sweet flavor that is very similar to a plum.
-Icacina is a favorite treat for children in Africa.
+Icacina is a favorite treat for children in Africa, especially in Angola and Sudan.
+Also, the fruit is a special ingredient in many Sudan dishes that can amaze you.

 A single grown-up Icacina tree can contain up to several hundred kilos of fruits in a single day harvest.
 The fruit is loaded up with nutrients and energy.
 Therefore, it is considered as food and medical treatment for people.

 People often eat Icacina fruits raw.
-What’s interesting is the seeds inside are also edible.
-The seeds themselves are extremely solid.
-They can’t be eaten right away.
-Through a lot of hard work, they are finally grounded into flour with very delicate flavors.
+What’s interesting is the seeds inside are also edible along with the tuber.
+The seeds are extremely solid, requiring people to ground them into flour with delicate flavors for consumption.

 3. Ibopé/ Igopé